zerynth/zdm-client-py/README.md

 1. Login to the ZDM platform (by using the [ZDM Web](https://zdm.zerynth.com)
 2. Enter into a workspace and create a new device.
 "Devices" -> "Add Device"
 3. Generate the credentials file (named `zdevice.json`) for the device.
-"Security" -> "Ok" -> "Download Credentials"
+Select a Device -> "Security" -> "Ok" -> "Download Credentials"
 4. Create a new folfer and copy into it the:
     - The credential `zdevice.json` file.
-    - A Python file `zdm_basic.py` containing the followinf script:
+    - A Python file `zdm_basic.py` containing the following script:

     ```python
     import zdm